A picturesque stopover on the Atlantic coast

 A fishing port first and foremost

 Historically, the port of Doëlan was synonymous with fishing, as evidenced by the former Capitaine Cook cannery.
-Today, the fish market welcomes you to the rhythm of the fishing boats, for those who love fresh fish of course!
+Today, the fish market welcomes you to the rhythm of the fishing boats for fans of fresh fish, of course!
 It’s a real meeting place for locals and holidaymakers alike.
-During the spring tides, shore-fishermen gather to gather shellfish and other seafood.
+During spring tides, fishing enthusiasts gather to collect a variety of shellfish and seafood.

 A port, yes, but also beaches

-From the right or left bank of the harbor, along the coastal path, you’re bound to find pretty little coves where you can put your towel down.
-True little beaches of fine sand, coves such as La Roche Percée or Beg An Tour offer direct access for a swim or simply to put your feet in the water between land and sea.
-It’s time for the whole family to recharge their batteries on the beach.
+On the harbor, from the right or left bank, along the coastal path, you’re bound to find pretty little coves where you can put your towel down.
+True little beaches of fine sand, coves such as La Roche Percée and Beg An Tour offer direct access for a swim or simply to put your feet in the water between land and sea.
+Time for the whole family to relax on the beach.

 A must for hikers